rsaavedraf/fxp/README.md

 # fxp
 Implementation of Fixed Point numbers in C using integers.
-Number of bits to use for fraction part now configurable at runtime.
+Number of bits to use for fraction part configurable at runtime.

 For more information about Fixed Point arithmetic:
 [Wikipedia: Fixed-point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic)